ANNUAL COMPETITION: WRITE-ON-Q!

-The winning script, as well as two or three additional plays, comprises the line-up of the annual reading series, The Pipeline, which is an animated weekend of free public play readings.
-After each Pipeline reading, Infinithéâtre takes its cue from the audience at talkbacks involving the audience, the actors and the playwright.
+The winning script, as well as two or three additional plays, comprise the line-up of the annual reading series, The Pipeline, which is an animated weekend of free public play readings.
+After each Pipeline reading, Infinithéâtre takes its cue from the audience at talk-backs involving the actors and the playwright.
 These discussions provide valuable feedback for future programming and script rewrites.

 Plays developed by Infinithéâtre have been performed in and around Montreal, Stratford (ON), New York, Tokyo, Cairo, Toronto and in Ottawa at the NAC!

 Conversion by Alyson Grant, to premiere with Infinithéâtre this February!

 Honesty Rents by the Hour by Michael Milech, Directed by Matt Jacobs premiered in 2016 in the Montréal Fringe Festival, won Best English Text and was remounted with Infinithéâtre in 2017.